Loch Lomond Seaplanes

-Loch Lomond Seaplanes was an airline based in Helensburgh, Scotland.
+Loch Lomond Seaplanes was an airline based in Helensburgh, Scotland that operated 2003–2025.
 After receiving approval from the United Kingdom Civil Aviation Authority and Clydeport to launch services from Glasgow Seaplane Terminal, by Glasgow's Science Centre on the River Clyde in Glasgow city centre, its maiden scheduled service from Glasgow to Oban began in August 2007, making it Europe's first city centre seaplane service.
 It was also Scotland and the United Kingdom's first commercial seaplane service.
 Loch Lomond Seaplanes Ltd held a United Kingdom Civil Aviation Authority Type B Operating Licence.
 It was permitted to carry passengers, cargo and mail on aircraft with fewer than 20 seats and/or weighing less than 10 tonnes.
 It also had a base outside a hotel, Cameron House, Loch Lomond, from which comes the operator's name.

+The company ceased trading on 11 April 2025.